Gaming in the Modern World with Ben Brock Johnson and Roman Mars

 Currently, currently playing Abby, but

-looking against type.
+playing against type.

-to convey that they could heal
+to convey that they they could heal uh

+uh somebody i think i think these are some good options so far why don't we move on to Tifa while we're on it?
+Tifa.
 Now, this is where I think we could get somebody like a Margaret Qualey in here.

 Yep.

-I think that's a great, a great fucking call.
+a great fucking call.
+Yeah.

-Margaret Qualy for Tifa is
+Margaret Qualy for Tifa is kind of an unbeatable choice.

 I don't know anybody who would be better than her for Tifa.